AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-http-type.md

 ## Default {#section-0989055fb74a41a3b2f2a47fe7d90a42}

-`catalog::Type` if the material is based on a catalog entry.
+`catalog::Type` If the material is based on a catalog entry.
 Otherwise `type=0`.
-If not specified, or if `type=0`, the server will select a suitable default depending on the target object and the other material attributes.
+If not specified, or if `type=0`, the server selects a suitable default depending on the target object and the other material attributes.

 ## See also {#section-7cf808b0bb3d4b4fbb7b9a850d5a038b}